exp111/OutwardStuff/Notes/Mod Thingies/Mounts.md

 ### Technical
-Mounts as items (whistles) or skills (various pro cons) WoW Style summoning (use to summon and ride, when attacked force dismount, use again to unsummon) No mount inventory => maybe carry bonus (as the animal carries you) Mount summon needs like 2-3 seconds to prevent abuse
+Mounts as items (whistles) or skills (various pro cons) WoW Style summoning (use to summon and ride, when attacked force dismount, use again to unsummon) No mount inventory => maybe carry bonus (as the animal carries you) => ignore "overloaded" status (under specific weight, bonus depends on mount?)
+Mount summon needs like 2-3 seconds to prevent abuse

 ### Content